 Systemic diseases.
 These include kidney disorders, liver disease, vascular damage and blood diseases, amyloidosis, connective tissue disorders and chronic inflammation, hormonal imbalances (including hypothyroidism), and cancers and benign tumors that impinge on nerves.

+Vitamin deficiencies.
 Vitamins E, B1, B6, B12, and niacin are essential for healthy nerve function.
 A B12 deficiency, for example, can lead to pernicious anemia, an important cause of peripheral neuropathy.
 But too much B6 also can cause tingling in the hands and feet.

 Alcoholism.
 Alcoholics are more likely to have a thiamine or other important vitamin deficiencies because of poor dietary habits, a common cause of peripheral neuropathy.
 It's also possible that alcoholism itself can cause nerve damage, a condition that some researchers call alcoholic neuropathy.